jwplayer/jw-design-library/README.md

 1. Create a feature branch from `master`
 2. Pull in any new SVG files into the `dictionary/assets` folder
 3. In `/dictionary/properties`, locate the `yaml` config of choice and add new names/values in accordance with file structure
-4. Run `yarn build`.
+4. Run `npm run build`.
 If the build succeeds, you should see your changes in the `/dist` folder.
 5. Bump the version # accordingly to align with [semantic versioning](https://semver.org/)
 6. Open a PR against `master`